 I’ve always been a sensitive, emotional person, especially as a kid.
 As I grew into an adult, in many ways, that part of me didn’t change.

 Sure, I grew braver about some things and learned to laugh at myself and be more confident and strong, but anxiety followed me into adulthood.
-One of the ways it manifested was in separation anxiety in my relationship.
+Anxiety in relationships became par for the course.
+One of the particular ways it manifested was in separation anxiety in my relationship.